rainandcat/vocab-gpt-helper/README.md

 # 📘 vocab-gpt-helper

-A simple vocabulary assistant powered by OpenAI's ChatGPT.
-Enter any English word, and get instant explanations in Chinese, example sentences, and more.
+This application helps you look up the meaning of English words, including their part of speech, Chinese translation, example sentences, sentence translation, and common collocations.
+It uses GPT-4 to provide accurate responses.

 ## 🛠️ Features

-- One-word input → GPT-generated explanation
-- Output includes:
+- Enter an English word, and the AI will provide the following details:

   - Part of speech
-  - Meaning in Chinese
+  - Chinese meaning
-  - Example sentence
+  - Example sentence in English
-  - Translation of the sentence
+  - Sentence translation to Chinese
+  - Common collocations

+- The response is returned in JSON format and displayed in the frontend.

 ## 🖥️ Tech Stack